 In today’s business environment, data is more important to companies than ever before.
 Data-driven insights can help organizations improve efficiencies, identify customer needs and strategize for the future.
 Companies need professionals who are able to analyze and distill data into actionable steps that they can use to drive their businesses forward.

-With a data analytics degree, you can develop the skills you need to obtain some of the most in-demand jobs.
+With a data analytics degree, you can develop the skills you need to compete for good jobs and become a data analyst.

 Market research analysts study consumers’ buying habits to help businesses make more strategic decisions about how they market their products and services.
 Market research firms decipher which products people are most interested in, who will buy them, and at what price.
 Additionally, market research analysts help companies understand their position in the marketplace and what they can do to get ahead of their competitors.
 According to the Bureau of Labor Statistics, employment for market research analysts is projected to grow 23 percent between 2016 and 2026, making it one of the fastest-growing career fields today.